-- Visualisation is largely concerned with the human visual system, that is, presenting information to our brain through our sense of sight. - There are abilities of our visual system that are not normally engaged when using a standard flat panel display. - Stereopsis. - Our brain receives two images from horizontally offset eyes. - Gives rise to the depth perception we experience in real life. - Peripheral vision. - Our field of view is almost 180 degrees horizontally and 120 degrees vertically. - Gives us a sense of immersion, "being there". - Visual fidelity and dynamic range. - We inspect detail by moving objects closer to our eyes. - Display technologies that leverage our visual system are useful in the visualisation process and have applications to public outreach and engaged learning.
+- Visualisation is largely concerned with the human visual system, that is, presenting information to our brain through our sense of sight. - There are abilities of our visual system that are not normally engaged when using a standard flat panel display. - Stereopsis. - Our brain receives two images from horizontally offset eyes. - Gives rise to the depth perception we experience in real life. - Peripheral vision. - Our field of view is almost 180 degrees horizontally and 120 degrees vertically. - Gives us a sense of immersion, "being there". - Visual fidelity and dynamic range. - Eyes (mostly) have higher resolving power than displays, real world is continuous. - Display technologies that leverage our visual system are useful in the visualisation process and have applications to public outreach and engaged learning.